 Wine isn’t the only wonderful, carefully crafted drink worth imbibing while visiting Wine Country.
 A little known fact about Napa Valley and Sonoma County is that there are several artisan distilleries and small-batch breweries also available for tours and tastings (and some that offer bites to go with those libations).
 If you’re looking for a bit of a break from vino on your next visit, here are the best local brews and craft spirits with which to tempt your palate.

 Founded in Berkeley, CA, this local brewery has a beautiful taproom in the bustling Oxbow Public Market in downtown Napa.
-Fieldwork Brewing features a rotating tap list of fresh releases, which can be enjoyed by sampler flight, by the glass, or to-go in growlers and Crowler cans.
-They don’t serve food here, but with the myriad of options from other top-notch vendors in the Oxbow Market, you’ll have plenty to choose from to pair with your drinks.
+Fieldwork Brewing features a rotating tap list of fresh releases, which can be enjoyed by sampler flight, by the glass, or to-go in cans, growlers, and Crowlers.
+Order food to enjoy with your beer, or grab something from one of the top-notch vendors in the Oxbow Public Market; you’ll have plenty to choose from to pair with your drinks.

 610 First Street, Napa, CA 94559, (707) 266-1582

 The first distillery to open its doors in Napa Valley since the end of Prohibition, this family-owned and operated distillery offers educational distillery tours, followed by tastings of flights of their award-winning products.
 With two locations for you to choose from, you can customize your craft spirit experience.
 Transport yourself back to the Roaring Twenties with a tasting at the Grand Tasting Salon, which is one part art deco speakeasy, one part tiki room, and all parts tasty spirits and education.
-A tour and tasting is $30 per person, and reservations are required, so be sure to book early.
+Reservations are suggested, so be sure to book early to guarantee a spot.
 If you’re already headed to Oxbow Public Market (where there is no shortage of options for food, drink, and people watching), visit Napa Valley Distillery’s tasting bar, replete with mahogany wood vibes and brandies galore.
-A tasting flight is $15, and don’t forget to check out their bitters collection — the largest collection on the West Coast.
+Taste through a flight, and don’t forget to check out their bitters collection — the largest collection on the West Coast.

 Grand Tasting Salon: 2485 Stockton Street, Napa, California 94559, (707) 265-6272